itsksrof/ksrof.com/content/posts/containerizing-a-golang-api-with-podman.md

 ```

 Impressive isn't it?
 With this new file we can safely remove the containers that
-we've started using `podman rm -f c662d854f8fa ea0d36dbb1a8` and passing in the
+we've started using `podman rm -f <container-id>` and passing in the
 id's of the containers.
 You can visualize that info by running `podman ps`.

 And now, instead of instantiating each and every container separately we can